EF Core Sidekick: Using this extension for auto code generation

 Step 4: Specify the generation settings

-You can select an existing generation profile or click New to create a new profile.
+In the Profile Settings tab, you can select an existing generation profile or click New to create a new profile.

 General configuration